zabbix/zabbix/templates/media/msteams-workflow/README.md

     [![](images/th.7.png?raw=true)](images/7.png)

-2. **Import media type**:
+2. **Import the media type**:
     - In the `Alerts` → `Media types` section, import the [media_msteams_workflow.yaml](media_msteams_workflow.yaml) file.

-3. **Configure MS Teams Workflow media type**:
+3. **Configure the MS Teams Workflow media type**:
-    - Open the newly added **MS Teams Workflow** media type and replace the placeholder `<PLACE WEBHOOK URL HERE>` with the **incoming webhook URL** created during the workflow setup in MS Teams on step 7.
+    - Open the newly added **MS Teams Workflow** media type and replace the placeholder `<PLACE WEBHOOK URL HERE>` with the **incoming webhook URL** created during step 7 of the MS Teams workflow setup.

 4. **Create a Zabbix user and add media**:
-    - In the `Users` → `Users` section, click the `Create user` button in the top right corner.
-In the `User` tab, fill in all required fields (marked with red asterisks).
+    - In the `Users` → `Users` section, click the `Create user` button in the top-right corner.
+In the `User` tab, fill in all the required fields (marked with red asterisks).
-    - In the `Media` tab, add a new media and select **MS Teams Workflow** type from the drop-down list.
+    - In the `Media` tab, add a new media type and select **MS Teams Workflow** from the drop-down list.
 Although the `Send to` field is not used in MS Teams Workflow media, it cannot be empty.
-To comply with the frontend requirements, you can put any symbol there.
+To comply with frontend requirements, fill in the field with any symbol.
-    - Make sure this user has access to all hosts for which you would like problem notifications to be sent to MS Teams.
+    - Make sure the user has access to all the hosts for which you would like problem notifications to be sent to MS Teams.
+You can do so by selecting the appropriate user role in the `Permissions` tab.

-5. **Start receiving alerts**:
-    - Great!
-You can now start receiving alerts!
+5. **You can now start receiving alerts!**

-**Note**: MS Teams Workflow webhook supports Markdown syntax in the Alert message and subject.
-If you want to use it, go to `Alerts` → `Media types`, find the "MS Teams Workflow" media type, click on it, and in the `Message templates` tab, choose the desired message template and edit it using Markdown syntax.
+**Note**: The MS Teams Workflow webhook supports [Markdown format for Adaptive Cards](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-format?tabs=adaptive-md%2Cdesktop%2Cconnector-html) syntax in the alert message and subject.
+If you want to make use of it, go to `Alerts` → `Media types`, find the "MS Teams Workflow" media type, click on it, and in the `Message templates` tab, choose the desired message template and edit it using Markdown syntax.

 [![](images/th.8.png?raw=true)](images/8.png)

-For more information, see the [Zabbix Documentation](https://www.zabbix.com/documentation/7.0/manual/config/notifications) and the [MS Teams Workflow Documentation](https://support.microsoft.com/en-gb/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a).
+For more information, see [Zabbix Documentation](https://www.zabbix.com/documentation/7.0/manual/config/notifications) and [MS Teams Workflow Documentation](https://support.microsoft.com/en-gb/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a).

 ## Feedback

-Please report any issues with the media type at [`https://support.zabbix.com`](https://support.zabbix.com)
+Please report any issues with the media type at [`https://support.zabbix.com`](https://support.zabbix.com).

-You can also provide feedback, discuss the media type, or ask for help at [`ZABBIX forums`](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback)
+You can also provide feedback, discuss the media type, or ask for help at [`ZABBIX forums`](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback).